-Arts Catalyst – Arts Catalyst works with contemporary artists and scientists, commissioning art projects that spark dynamic conversations about our changing world.
+Arts Catalyst – works with contemporary artists and scientists, commissioning art projects that spark dynamic conversations about our changing world.
 Over the last 23 years Arts Catalyst has collaborated with world-class galleries and museums, major universities, artists groups and festivals.

 Association for the Study of Literature and the Environment, UK & Ireland – ASLE-UKI represents and supports scholars and writers, in the Atlantic archipelago and beyond, interested in the environment and its expression in the cultural imagination: a forum for ‘environmental criticism’ and ‘ecocriticism’.

-The Centre for Alternative Technology – CAT is an education and visitor centre in mid Wales demonstrating practical solutions for sustainability.
+The Centre for Alternative Technology – CAT is an education and visitor centre in mid-Wales demonstrating practical solutions for sustainability.
 We cover all aspects of green living: environmental building, eco-sanitation, woodland management, renewable energy, energy efficiency and organic growing.

 Climate Outreach – Climate Outreach’s mission is to help people understand climate change in their own voice, and is Europe’s leading climate communication organisation.

 Creative Carbon Scotland – CCS is a charity that believes that the arts and culture have an essential role in achieving the transformational change to a sustainable future.
-They work with artists and individuals, cultural and sustainability organisations, funders and policy makers, connecting them to the change process and exploring how the cultural sector can contribute.
+They work with artists and individuals, cultural and sustainability organisations, funders and policymakers, connecting them to the change process and exploring how the cultural sector can contribute.

-Culture Unstained – is a research, engagement and campaigning organisation which aims to end fossil fuel sponsorship of culture.
+Culture Unstained – a research, engagement and campaigning organisation which aims to end fossil fuel sponsorship of culture.
 “We call on arts and cultural organisations to cut their ties to fossil fuels, with the aim of undermining the social legitimacy that the industry gains from these relationships.”

-Edge Effects – a digital magazine produced by graduate students at the Centre for Culture, History and Environment (CHE) at Nelson Institute for Environmental Studies, University of Wisconsin-Madison
+Edge Effects – a digital magazine produced by graduate students at the Centre for Culture, History and Environment (CHE) at Nelson Institute for Environmental Studies, University of Wisconsin-Madison.

 Edinburgh Environmental Humanities Network – EEHN is an interdisciplinary research network which aspires to be: relational in its approach to key issues and problems; responsive to new developments, opportunities and research insights; open to public or artistic collaborations.